azadraval/Technical-Documentation/README.md

 ## Project Structure

-- `technical documentation.html` - The main HTML document with the Python documentation content
+- `index.html` - The main HTML document with the Python documentation content
 - `styles.css` - The CSS file that styles the documentation page
-- `index.js` - JavaScript file for navigation functionality

 ## Design Elements